 - Pressing your feet and arms against the floor, inhale and lift your hips and chest up.
 Simultaneously arch your back and roll your spine off the floor.

-- Ensure your shoulders and head
+- Ensure your shoulders and head are touching the floor in the final pose.

 - Hold the pose for 4–8 normal breaths or 10–30 seconds.
 You know you’re doing it right when you feel the pressure on your lower spine.